United States foreign policy in the Middle East

 U.S. Marines on guard duty in April 2003 near a burning oil well in the Rumaila oil field of Basra, Iraq, following the 2003 U.S. invasion and during the Iraq War.

+The foreign policy of the United States in the Middle East, a geopolitical region including parts of Africa and Asia, has among its primary considerations matters of petroleum politics, international trade, the War on terror, and the Israeli–Palestinian conflict.

-United States foreign policy in the Middle East has its roots in the early 19th-century Tripolitan War that occurred shortly after the 1776 establishment of the United States as an independent sovereign state, but became much more expansive in the aftermath of World War II.
-With the goal of preventing the Soviet Union from gaining influence in the region during the Cold War, American foreign policy saw the deliverance of extensive support in various forms to anti-communist and anti-Soviet regimes; among the top priorities for the U.S. with regards to this goal was its support for the State of Israel against its Soviet-backed neighbouring Arab countries during the peak of the Arab–Israeli conflict.
-The U.S. also came to replace the United Kingdom as the main security patron for Saudi Arabia as well as the other Arab states of the Persian Gulf in the 1960s and 1970s in order to ensure, among other goals, a stable flow of oil from the Persian Gulf.
+The first major instances of US foreign policy in the region came with the American–Algerian War which lasted from 1785 through 1795, followed by the First Barbary War (1801–1805), shortly after the 1776 establishment of the United States as an independent sovereign state.
+US foreign policy then became much more expansive in the aftermath of World War II, with the goal of preventing the Soviet Union from gaining influence in the region during the Cold War.
+US foreign policy delivered extensive support in various forms to anti-communist and anti-Soviet regimes.

+Among the top priorities for the U.S. with regard to this goal was its support for the State of Israel against its Soviet-backed neighbouring Arab countries during the peak of the Arab–Israeli conflict.
+In the 1960s and 1970s, the U.S. also replaced the United Kingdom as the main security patron for Saudi Arabia and the other Arab states of the Persian Gulf, in order to ensure, among other goals, a stable flow of oil from the Persian Gulf.

 As of 2023, the U.S. has diplomatic relations with every country in the Middle East except for Iran, with whom relations were severed after the 1979 Islamic Revolution.

 American influence in the Greater Middle East has reduced in recent years, most significantly since the Arab Spring, yet is still substantial.
-Currently stated priorities of the U.S. government in the Middle East include resolving the Israeli–Palestinian conflict and limiting the spread of weapons of mass destruction among regional states, particularly Iran.
+Currently stated priorities of the U.S. government in the Middle East include involvement in the Israeli–Palestinian conflict and limiting the spread of weapons of mass destruction among regional states, particularly Iran.